Double vaccination boosted confidence for global travel, say Indians flying to UK, Canada | Business

 Other destinations where Indian passengers were headed past midnight, included Amsterdam, Chile, Dubai, Moscow and Bhutan.

-Just a day after Bhaidooj, Rashmi Yadav along with her parents bid a teary goodby her brother headed for Moscow.
+Just a day after Bhaidooj, Rashmi Yadav along with her parents bid a teary goodbye to her brother headed for Moscow.

 ''My brother is going to Moscow for his MBBS third-year course.
 He will return only after finishing his education.
 Pandemic already made separation so painful,'' an emotionally overwhelmed Rashmi said, as her parents consoled her.